-RATIONALE FOR VACCINE: Can cause permanent deafness, sterility in men, and stillbirth in pregnant women.
+RATIONALE FOR VACCINE: Mumps can cause permanent deafness, sterility in men, and stillbirth in pregnant women.

-• Rubella: Also known as German measles is a viral infection that cause a rash in the face, swelling glands behind the ear and fever.
+Rubella: A viral infection also known as German measles that causes a rash in the face, swelling glands behind the ear and fever.
 Has much more severe impact on unborn children causing blindness, deafness, heart defects in infants whose mothers were infected during pregnancy.